 Translators today are cross-cultural communication specialists and essential business partners; without their expertise, it is difficult to work successfully across borders.
 The economic impact of translation is also growing.
 Translators must acquire new skills and new approaches to remain (or, in some cases, become) valued partners in a fast-changing world.
 It is up to translators – as individuals and as a professional community – to meet these new responsibilities with passion, commitment and rigor.
 Today no business or professional organization can afford to neglect promotion – and that includes translators.
 Use International Translation Day to advance the cause!

 Text from: http://www.fit-ift.org/

-The Finnish International Translation Day takes place in Turku in 2019.
+The Finnish International Translation Day Seminar takes place in Helsinki in 2020.